wenlzhang/obsidian-todoist-context-bridge/MANUAL_SYNC_COMMANDS.md

 - **Independent operation**: Manual commands work regardless of sync interval
 - **Journal integration**: Manual commands update the journal used by automatic sync
-- **Consistent behavior**: Same bidirectional sync logic and timestamp handling
+- **Consistent behavior**: Same completion sync logic and timestamp handling
 - **Performance optimization**: Manual commands benefit from journal-based optimizations

 The manual sync commands provide the flexibility and control you need for immediate task synchronization while maintaining the efficiency and reliability of the automatic sync system.